Banking Basics

 In addition, Wise has a dedicated team to fight fraud.
 Also, the platform offers instant notifications of card usage.
 Two-factor authentication is also available for greater security.

 Thus, Wise is a trustworthy money transfer platform that cares about the safety of its customers.
-Unfortunately, it is not a licensed bank like Monz.
-Consequently, it is not covered by the FSCS protection, which provides an additional, but crucial, level of security.
+Unfortunately, it is not a licensed bank like Monzo.

 FAQ: